Daniel Drumm: Powers and abilities

 As Brother Voodoo, Drumm possessed many magical abilities.
 He can also merge his soul with his brother's body, which increases his speed, stamina and strength, and can also enter and control other bodies as he pleases.

 Somehow surviving Jericho's apparent death, Daniel Drumm lost the abilities tied to Jericho's one: however, he retained the ability to enter and control other bodies, using them as physical mediums.

 Other versions

-Earth-Chaos

 In the Earth-Chaos timeline, Daniel Drumm performed a dark ceremony with his brother Jericho watching.
-In the release of the strange energy, Daniel was apparently incinerated.
-On the day before Halloween 13 years after the Chaos! event, Jack O'Lantern launched a scheme to bring about a hell on Earth and take over the world with the proper alignment of cosmos.
-Raising dead persons and animating dinosaurs, he looked to gather the remaining heroes of the world for the purpose of eliminating them.
-However, Brother Voodoo (Jericho Drumm) and the Supernaturals were able to overcome his machinations, sending Jack into another dimension.
-With Jack gone, his minions disappeared and the world was saved.
-Jack O'Lantern may still be holding the heroes captured from the first Chaos! event in his wand and plotting another takeover of the Earth.
+Daniel was apparently incinerated, only to return on the day before Halloween 13 years after the Chaos! event as Jack O'Lantern.
+He intends to bring about hell on Earth, making it Halloween every day.
+Jericho and the Supernaturals overcome his machinations, sending Daniel into another dimension.